Keep your Medical Card Current

 According to the FMCSA, a driver is considered qualified to operate a commercial vehicle if they

-• Have no medical history or diagnosis of diabetes mellitus that requires them to take insulin.
+• They have no medical history or diagnosis of diabetes mellitus that requires them to take insulin.

 • Have no current diagnosis of myocardial infarction, angina pectoris, thrombosis, coronary insufficiency, or other cardiovascular diseases.

-• Have no medical history or diagnosis of high blood pressure that could interfere with the driver’s ability safely operate a motor vehicle.
+• Have no medical history or diagnosis of high blood pressure that could interfere with the driver’s ability to operate a motor vehicle safely.

 • Have no medical history or diagnosis of epilepsy or a condition that could cause the driver to lose consciousness or lose control of a vehicle.

-• Have no mental, organic, nervous, or functional disease or psychiatric disorder that could interfere with their ability to operate a vehicle.
+• They have no mental, organic, nervous, or functional disease or psychiatric disorder that could interfere with their ability to operate a vehicle.

 • Have no clinical diagnosis of alcoholism.

-• Have no use of Schedule I drugs such as narcotics, amphetamines, or any other habit-forming drugs.
+• Do not use Schedule I drugs such as narcotics, amphetamines, or any other habit-forming drugs.